 MBA-585.
-TOPICS IN ENTREPRENEURSHIP Credits: 3
+CORPORATE ENTREPRENEURSHIP Credits: 3

-This course presents an exploration of entrepreneurship in its many forms and manifestations.
+This course presents an exploration of corporate entrepreneurship in its many forms and manifestations.
 In addition to entrepreneurship, the course will deal with innovation, venturing, and new product development.
-Topics will include processes, management practices, organizational culture, current practices and trends, and opportunities within a corporate environment.
+Topics will include processes, management practices, organizational culture, and opportunities within a corporate environment.